NotFerikessu/azure-deployment-guide/README.md

 Version définitive mise en page au format Markdown par ChatGPT le dimanche 13 avril 2025.

+---

 ## License

-This project is licensed under the [MIT License](LICENSE).
+**This project is licensed under the [MIT License](LICENSE).**

-© 2025 Félix-Olivier Dumas
+You are free to use, modify, and distribute this work, provided that the license terms are respected.

+&copy; 2025 **Félix-Olivier Dumas**
-All rights reserved unless otherwise stated in the license file.
+_All rights reserved unless otherwise stated in the license file._

+---